-In general, shampoos and conditioners are pretty mild, but could cause some issues if baby swallows it.
+In general, shampoos and conditioners are considered mostly non-toxic, but they could cause some issues your baby swallows some.

-If your baby consumes a little bit of body wash, there is very little cause for concern.
+If your baby consumes a little bit of body wash, there is little cause for concern.

-All-natural body wash ingredients will be less of an irritant for your baby’s belly, but the real concern with this one is the chemicals added to make the soaps smell good will make your little one sick.
+All-natural body wash ingredients will be less of an irritant for your baby’s belly, and the real concern with body wash is any chemicals added to make the soaps smell good.

-Always check the label on your baby’s body wash for the presence of any of the chemicals listed below.
+Always check the label on your baby’s body wash for the presence of any of the chemicals listed in the ingredients to avoid below.

 Most bar soaps are going to be okay, but it’s important to look at the ingredients in the bar soap since some ingredients can be more harmful than others if they are ingested.

-Soaps that are used for cleaning your home are likely going to contain more ingredients and probably more chemicals than a soap intended for baby’s bathtime and should be kept locked away and out of baby’s reach.
+Soaps that are used for cleaning your home are likely going to contain more chemicals than a soap intended for baby’s bath time and should be kept locked away out of baby’s reach.